Instructor: Josh Hug

 There will be two evening midterms on February 12th and March 31st and a final exam on May 11th.
 You will be allowed to bring one letter size page of handwritten notes (front and back) to the first midterm, two to the second midterm, and three to the final.
 You will not be required to turn in these sheets, and you may reuse them from exam to exam.

-Inspired by the great Paul Hilfinger tradition, exams may cover any material whatsoever.
+may cover any material whatsoever.
 For fear of our lives, exams will almost exclusively test material covered in the course.

 We will provide a form several weeks before each exam for students to request alternate exams, which will almost certainly occur after the regular exam has occurred.
 With the obvious exception of emergencies, you must fill out this form by the provided deadline to be considered for an alternate exam.